Jathin811/UMBC-DATA606-Capstone/docs/report.md

 ## Web App Development:
-Developed a web application using Streamlit for users to interact with Transaction details
+Developed a web application using Streamlit for users to interact with accident trends.

 ## Conclusion: